Build an AEA on a Raspberry Pi

 sudo apt-get install pipenv

-Create and launch a virtual environment
+Once installed, create and launch a clean virtual environment with Python 3.7:

 pipenv --python 3.7 && pipenv shell